-When opening late, George E. Peters Adventist School will provide care at no cost to the parent ONE HALF (1/2) HOUR before opening time.
-Parents should plan accordingly, so that their children are not left unsupervised.
+When opening late, George E. Peters Adventist School will offer childcare at a minimal cost starting 30 minutes before the delayed opening time.
+Parents are advised to plan accordingly to ensure their children are not left unsupervised.

 Professional Development Days